maxbre/R_apply_and_friends/readme.md

 # my little reminder...
 ***
-# ...of R functions "apply and friends"
+# ...of the R functions "apply and friends"

 freely inspired and somehow taken from: